Patient and Family Engagement

 - participating on committees to provide the consumer voice

-- performing similar activities as needed/directed.
+- performing similar activities as needed/directed

 - Better health outcomes for patients